 - Joyce Summers nearly married an evil robot in "Ted".
 However, Ted was actually pretty good at seeming nice, so it makes sense that he had everyone fooled.
 Except for Buffy, because of her tendency to take an automatic dislike to villains before she even gets evidence, combined with him threatening her when her mother wasn't around.
 Of course, the fact that he was surreptitiously drugging everybody else didn't hurt...

 - She also went on a date with Dracula.
-Which apparently went well enough for him to be invited back to her place.
+It apparently went well enough for him to be invited back to her place.

 - Uther Pendragon married a troll in Merlin.
 Disguised as an old sweetheart and enchanting him with magic, but still a troll.